mweagle/Sparta/README.md

 The per-service API logic is inline NodeJS [ZipFile](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-zipfile) code.
 See the [provision](https://github.com/mweagle/Sparta/tree/master/resources/provision) directory for more.

+See also the [Sparta Application](https://github.com/mweagle/SpartaApplication) for a standalone example.

 ### Prerequisites

   1. Verify your golang SDK credentials are [properly configured](https://github.com/aws/aws-sdk-go/wiki/Getting-Started-Credentials)